 Prepare yourself for a really bumpy and uncomfortable ride when visiting from San Pedro.
 Roads have so many switchbacks and potholes that just counting them would make you really busy during the ride.
 But you’ll get used to it..what helps the best is not looking in front.
 So you don’t actually see the real time traffic/danger.

-If you travel from Antigua to San Pedro, the shuttles usually make a stop at Chichi for 3-4hours.
+If you travel from Antigua to San Pedro, the shuttles usually make a stop at Chichi for 3-4 hours.
 All agencies in other cities in Guatemala offer transportation.
+Here are some tips on how you can spend 4 days in Antigua before visiting Chichi market.

 Tips for your visit